Delaware Route 9A

-Delaware Route 9A (DE 9A) is a two- to four-lane road in Wilmington, Delaware, that serves as the primary access route to the Port of Wilmington as well as provides access to Interstate 495 (I-495).
+Delaware Route 9A (DE 9A) is a two- to four-lane road in Wilmington, Delaware, United States, that serves as the primary access route to the Port of Wilmington as well as provides access to Interstate 495 (I-495).
 The official designation of the route runs 0.78 mi along Terminal Avenue between DE 9 and the Port of Wilmington, interchanging with I-495.
 Signage has the route continuing north along Christina Avenue to an intersection with U.S. Route 13 (US 13) and DE 9 for a total length of 2.0 mi.
 Christina Avenue originally became a state highway in the 1920s, serving as part of US 40 that connected to a ferry across the Delaware River to Penns Grove, New Jersey.
 US 40 was removed from this road in the 1930s and later became part of DE 48.
 It was subsequently removed in the 1950s following the discontinuance of the ferry.
 DE 9A was designated by 1971.